 Involvement in a Medical Malpractice claim can be stressful and time consuming.
 The physician who serves as an expert is compensated for their time and risk involved.

 At Hudson & Castle, we approach each case ethically, honorably, and skillfully, beginning with a free consultation, continuing with the convenience of flexible appointments, and finally, charging you nothing unless we win or settle.
 We also handle cases on behalf of our clients who are Delaware residents but have been injured in nearby Pennsylvania.
-Please call Hudson & Castle at 302-581-9293 (Monday-Friday, 8:30am- 5:00pm, ET) to discuss your case.
+Please call Hudson & Castle at 302-428-8800 (Monday-Friday, 8:30am- 5:00pm, ET) or contact us, and we will get back to you shortly to discuss your case.